ru-ace/dell-fan-mon/readme.md

 On exit (SIGTERM, SIGINT) dell-fan-mon set fans speed to max and try to restore BIOS fan control with corresponding *method*

 Use *method* 0 for disable this feature.
-In *method* 0 dell-fan-mon checks and cotrols fan state.<br>
+In *method* 0 dell-fan-mon checks and controls fan state.<br>
 Check **fan_check_period** and **monitor_fan_id** options.

 ### LAPTOPS WITH DISCRETE GPU